Becoming a QVS Site Placement Partner

 • Fellow Applications are due March 1

-• Coordinators meet March 13-15 to review Fellow applications and schedule interviews
+• Coordinators meet in mid-March to review Fellow applications and schedule interviews

 • By the end of March, Coordinators will complete initial interviews and will provide Site Placements with a list of applicants to interview

-• April 1-5: Site Placements will contact applicants to schedule interviews
+• March 31-April 2: Site Placements will contact applicants to schedule interviews

-• September 4 – First Day of work for Fellows
+• September 3: First day at Site Placements for Fellows

 •